-School Resource Officers The district has a contract with the Whitfield County Sheriff’s Office (WCSO) to provide eight school resource officers (SROs) to serve the schools.
-They are based at eight campuses that serve both middle and high school students and support the elementary schools that feed into their home school.
+School Resource Officers The district has a contract with the Whitfield County Sheriff’s Office (WCSO) to provide eight school resource officers (SROs), a school detective and three Drug Abuse Resistance Education (DARE)/SROs to serve the schools.
+The SROs are based at eight campuses that serve both middle and high school students and support the elementary schools that feed into their home school.
 In addition to policing school campuses, these officers focus on educating students and staff on safety issues.

-Reunification Plan reviewed and updated at least once a year.
+Reunification Plan reviewed and updated annually.
 Reunification plans are constantly in review to ensure that, in the event of an emergency, students can be evacuated to a safe location off-campus to reunite with their families.

 National Incident Management System (NIMS) District personnel are trained to use the same emergency response protocols developed by the Department of Homeland Security for emergency responders across the country.

 Every school conducts emergency drills throughout the year so that students and staff are aware of the most effective and safe emergency responses.
 In addition to monthly fire and weather drills, the state requires one secure lockdown drill every year.
 Safety directors in Whitfield County Schools choose to do at least two secure lockdown drills annually.

 Students take an active role by following rules and reporting those who are not following rules or concerns they have.

 The district works with community partners— local law enforcement, the juvenile justice system, and emergency-response agencies— to ensure our schools are safe places to teach and to learn.
 The Whitfield County Sheriff’s Office has held active shooter drills at district facilities.
 District staff were there to learn how police and emergency responders react and respond to armed intruders in a school.